Submission Preparation Checklist

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-If a submission contains copyrighted images from other published sources, permission will be needed before the image can be used in a published article.
+If the article contains copyrighted images from other published sources, permission will be needed before the image can be used in a published article.

 - once the article has been accepted, contact the authors or journal to request permission